hashicorp/terraform-website/content/source/docs/enterprise/private/reliability-availability.html.md

   instance.
 The exact mechanism used is specific to the virtualization environment that the product runs in.

+**Restore**

 - Configure the virtualization to run the new snapshot and restart a new instance should it stop.
 In AWS, this is done using an Autoscaling Group.
   The environment can monitor the availability of port 443 for instance health as well.

-The new instance now has the software as well as configuration on it by default and can access the data stored on the mounted disk.
+- The new instance now has the software as well as configuration on it by default and can access the data stored on the mounted disk.
 Using these steps, the MTTR of a lost instance is almost as fast as the virtualization environment can start a new instance, typically less than a minute.

 ~> **NOTE:** Because the software is being restored from a snapshot, it's important that this process be repeated when the Terraform Enterprise software